Economy of Morocco: Investment

 Morocco has become an attractive destination for European investors thanks to its relocation sites "Casashore" and "Rabatshore", and to the very rapid cost escalation in Eastern Europe.
 The offshoring sector in Morocco is of great importance as it creates high-level jobs that are generally accompanied by an influx of Moroccan immigrants.
 Noting however that human resources remain the major concern for companies seeking to gain a foothold in Morocco.
 In this regard, it has been deemed an important decision of the Moroccan government to accelerate training in the required disciplines.

 In a bid to promote foreign investments, Morocco in 2007 adopted a series of measures and legal provisions to simplify procedures and secure appropriate conditions for projects launching and completing.
 Foreign trade minister, Abdellatif Maazouz cited that these measures include financial incentives and tax exemptions provided for in the investment code and the regional investment centres established to accompany projects.

 These measures combined with actions carried out by the Hassan II Fund for Development increased foreign investments in Morocco by $544.7 million in 2007.
 20% of these investments came from Islamic countries.

 Moroccan officials have heralded a significant increase in the amount of money Moroccan expatriates are sending home.
 Government efforts are underway to encourage Moroccans living abroad to increase their investments at home, and to allay concerns about bureaucracy and corruption.
 With money sent home by Moroccan migrants reaching $5.7 billion in 2007, Morocco came in second, behind Egypt, on the recent World Bank list of the top 10 MENA remittance recipient countries.
 Neighbouring Algeria ($2.9 billion) came in at number five.
 According to the World Bank, remittances constituted 6.4% of GDP in Morocco in 2020 and amounted to more than $7.4 billion.
 Despite the COVID-19 pandemic, remittances from Moroccans residing abroad continued in an upward trend.

+The European Investment Bank started making investments in Morocco in 1979, and has since invested €9.6 billion since then, including €2.5 billion since 2017.